Voting Rights Act

 Discussing Section 2’s impact on politics, Brnovich v Democratic National Committee (2021) is key.
 This case tested Section 2’s scope.
 The Supreme Court’s decision narrowed Section 2.
 It ruled states can set election laws, even if they disadvantage minority voters.
 This is as long as they’re not openly discriminatory.

 This ruling caused much debate about voting rights.
 Critics argue it lets states pass laws that could harm minority voting access.
 They say these laws might seem harmless but have negative effects.
-Supporters claim it lets states create fair policies for election integrity.
+Supporters claim it lets states create fair policies for voting officials and election integrity.

-Against the backdrop of the Brnovich court ruling, there are new federal proposals to strengthen voting rights.
+Against the backdrop of the Brnovich Supreme Court ruling, there are new federal proposals to strengthen voting rights.
 The “For The People Act” is a key example.
 It aims to increase voter access by automatic registration and more early voting.
 It also fights racial voting discrimination by reinstating VRA protections.

 Another proposal is the John Lewis Voting Rights Advancement Act.
 Named after the civil rights leader John Lewis, it seeks to restore parts of the VRA.
 These parts were limited by Shelby County v Holder and other rulings, including Brnovich.
 This act would bring back the preclearance process.
 This process checks that voting law changes don’t racially discriminate.